 Try serving this with some zucchini cornbread for a cozy dinner, sitting outside if you can!
 We have to take advantage of the longer daylight hours while they last.

-- Water or Vegetable Broth: you can get away with water here as it’s such a flavourful soup, but make sure to season to taste before serving.
+- Water or vegetable broth: you can get away with water here as it’s such a flavourful soup, but make sure to season to taste before serving.

 - Black beans: cooked or canned.
 If using canned, rinse them very well before adding.
 You can switch out the black beans for kidney beans.

 - Toppings: pickled onion, lime, and parsley or cilantro.

 Step 1: sauté the onions in oil until softened.

 Step 2: add the carrots and cook for a few more minutes.